Skip to Main Content

 Drama Collections

-Many additional plays, film scripts, and dvds of theatrical productions can be found in the University Library Catalogue.
+Many additional plays, film scripts, and dvds of theatrical productions can be found in the TMU Libraries Omni search tool.

 Resources focusing on Theatrical Studies

-See also the University Library guide for Theatre
+See also the TMU Libraries research guide for Performance

 Google Scholar